spencewenski/pebble_grouped_timers/README.md

 2. Set all the timer values to zero.
 3. Commit the timer by pressing back or select until the app returns to the Timer Group window.

+### What do the buttons on the Countdown window do?
+1. Up: Reset the current timer.
+2. Select: Start/pause the current timer.
+3. Down: Edit the timer (resets the timers and opens the Timer Edit window).

+### Are there any other hidden features?
+Yes!

+1. Long pressing Select on a timer group in the Main window automatically starts the first timer in the group.

 ## Features